 Not all causes of abdominal pain and burping can be prevented.
-You can reduce your risk by consuming a healthy diet, drinking plenty of water, limiting carbonated beverages, eating slowly, and avoiding talking while eating.
+You can reduce your risk by:

 Taking probiotic supplements may prevent some cases of indigestion and heartburn.

-If you have an intestinal disorder such as Crohn’s disease, follow your doctor’s dietary instructions to minimize discomfort and gas.
+If you have a digestive condition such as Crohn's disease or irritable bowel disease, follow your doctor's dietary instructions to minimize discomfort and gas.

 If you have acid reflux disease, wait at least two hours after eating before lying down.
 Lying down too soon after eating may cause heartburn.